kbarber/puppetlabs-bind/README.markdown

 ### Disclaimer

 Warning!
 While this software is written in the best interest of quality it has not been formally tested by our QA teams.
 Use at your own risk, but feel free to enjoy and perhaps improve it while you do.

 Please see the included Apache Software License for more legal details regarding warranty.

 ### Requirements

-So this module was predominantly tested on with:
+So this module was predominantly tested with:

 * Puppet 2.7.0rc4
 * Debian Wheezy
 * Bind 9.7.3

 Other combinations may work, and we are happy to obviously take patches to support other stacks.

 # Installation